 After reading this book you will have knowledge of the basic principles of Ayurveda, body types and diets according to seasons.
 She has also included Dozens of traditional recipes, along with advice for structuring your meals according to the season, your constitution, and your unique health needs.

 She teaches wellness practices like meditation and pranayama, exercise and yoga, connecting with nature, rituals for self-care and pleasure, daily cleansing routines, and working with the doshas.

-Ayurveda Lifestyle Wisdom is an excellent book to know how to maintain beauty routines and rituals, including recipes for homemade scrubs, oil blends, gargles, and more.
+Ayurveda Lifestyle Wisdom is an excellent book for learning how to maintain beauty routines and rituals, including recipes for homemade scrubs, oil blends, gargles, and more.

 She has also stressed on how to achieve more joy, better sleep, increased sexual pleasure, improved digestion, stronger immunity, and many other benefits in mind, body, and soul and bringing changes in modern lifestyles.

-A beginner book should have all the ingredients like simple language, soft words, diagrams, pictures, tables son that it become informative as well as easy to read.
-All these ten book listed has the ingredients of a beginner’s book.
-Some of them are written by well known Ayurveda pioneers while some are written by modern Ayurveda healers but all have the same overwhelming writing techniques.
+A beginner book should have all the ingredients like simple language, soft words, diagrams, pictures, and tables so that it becomes informative as well as easy to read.
+All these ten books listed have the ingredients of a beginner’s book.
+Some of them are written by well-known Ayurveda pioneers while some are written by modern Ayurveda healers but all have the same overwhelming writing techniques.